humflelump/async-selector/README.md

 }
 ```
 ### Usage in redux
 A serious problem with the above code is that when the promise resolves, the app doesn't re-render to show the new data.
-Instead of simply logging the employees in the onResolve callback, we need to dispatch an action to tell the app to re-render and call the selector.
+Instead of simply logging the employees in the onResolve callback, we need to dispatch an action to tell the app to re-render and call the selector and get the new value.
 This is a bit of a hack because nothing in the state was changed.
 One thing to make sure of is that the action changes state in some way or a re-render event won't be triggered.
 Another thing to be careful to avoid is recursion resulting from the action causing the inputs of the selector to change.

 ```js
 const triggerRerender = () => {